HINKOKO/shell/permissions/README.md

-Script 9 sets permisssion mode offile hello to rwxr-x-wx Script 10 takes permissions in mirror mode with --reference option = filereference to file desired Task 11 add execute permission to all subdirectories of the current directory
+Script 9 sets permisssion mode offile hello to rwxr-x-wx Script 10 takes permissions in mirror mode with --reference option = filereference to file desired Task 11 add execute permission to all subdirectories of the current directory Script 12 creates a my_dir directory with permissions in one command using -m option